Tuesday, 12 November 2024

 Georgie CROZIER: I will explain if you like, President.

 The PRESIDENT: I will not uphold the point of order at this point.
-Ms Crozier is the lead speaker and she does have some more latitude than other speakers, but I will try and direct her to the bill, if I can.
+Ms Crozier is the lead speaker and she does have more latitude than other speakers, but I will try and direct her to the bill, if I can.

 Georgie CROZIER: I will go back to the bill.
 The bill talks about the fit and proper person test.
 This means that they must be of good repute, having respect to character, honesty and integrity.
 The bill goes further to include associates, business associations and business associations of associated associates.
 A person who holds a relevant position in the seafood business must also be of good repute.
 I am making the point what a nonsense it is and how hypocritical the government is when they have got direct links and associations with people like John Setka and the CFMEU, who have corrupted the Big Build, and the appalling mismanagement and waste that has gone on.
 You have got bikie gangs in there, you have got people of disrepute who are absolutely running roughshod over the Premier, who was the transport infrastructure minister for years and is now the Premier, and you have got these elements in this bill, and that is why we are moving the amendment –